jacquessham/SalesAnalytics/Readme.md

 We will look at a US supermarket and find some data insight and visualize on a dashboard. <br>

 Please find the detail at [US Supermarket Analytics](USSupermarket)

+## Part 4 - US Car Dealership Analytics
+We will look at a US car dealership and build a sales prediction model for car models. <br>

+Please find the detail at [US Car Dealership Analytics](CarSales)